Shu244/BeeBoardHardware/README.md

 1) Charging circuit with power path
 2) Power button (for turning on power manually and programmatically turning off power to save battery)
-3) PENDING: battery status bar
+3) Battery status bar

-The purpose of this board is to contain all necessary components to make the MCU portable with precise battery control.
+The purpose of this board is to make an MCU portable with precise battery control and monitoring.

 ## Block diagram